Hofstede Model of Organisational Culture

-Hofstede also known as Geert Hofstede proposed that national and regional factors contribute to the culture of the organization and eventually influence the behaviour of employees in the organization.
+Hofstede, also known as Geert Hofstede, proposed that national and regional factors contribute to the culture of the organisation and eventually influence the behaviour of employees in the organisation.

 Hofstede identified five factors which influence the culture of a workplace.

-In contrast, within organization B those in higher positions will enjoy special treatment from the management and the team leaders will be delegated more responsibilities as compared to the other team members.
+- In contrast, within organisation B those in higher positions will enjoy special treatment from the management and the team leaders will be delegated more responsibilities as compared to the other team members.

-This refers to the effect of differences in male and female values on the culture of the organization.
-Organizations where male employees dominate their female counterparts will follow different policies as compared to organizations where females have a major say in the decision making process of the organization.
-Male employees would be more aggressive as compared to the females who would be more caring and softhearted.
-The responsibilities also vary as per the sex of the employees.
-The female employees are never assigned something which requires late sittings or frequent travellings.
+This refers to the effect of differences in male and female values on the culture of the organisation.
+Organisations, where male employees dominate their female counterparts, will follow different policies as compared to organisations where females have a major say in the decision-making process of the organisation.
+The responsibilities may also vary as per the sex of the employees.

-There are some organizations which strongly rely on team work.
+- There are some organisations which strongly rely on teamwork.
 Here individuals with a common interest come together and work in unison as a team.
-These organizations believe that the output is always more when individuals exchange their ideas, discuss things among themselves to come out with innovative ideas.
+These organisations believe that the output is always more when individuals exchange their ideas, discuss things among themselves to come up with innovative ideas.
 In such a scenario the employees share a healthy relationship and take each other’s help when required.

-However certain organizations follow a culture where individuals do not believe in working as a single unit and prefer working individually.
+- However certain organisations follow a culture where individuals do not believe in working as a single unit and prefer working individually.